vianna-research/website/pages/01_workgroups/nogueira/technologies.md

 [Prof. Dr.-Ing.
 Waldo Nogueira](nogueira.md)

-This sounds like the second version of the app.
+This version of the App is under development.